imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 The last you link you added may have strongly perturbed our annotation, particularly if you did what was on the screenshot above.
 Correct it by removing the last link.
-Simply select it press {% include key content='Delete' %}.
+Simply select it press {% include key content='press|Delete' %}.
 The same key will remove everything in the selection.

 ### Editing track names and imposing track order.

 Tracks are ordered from left to right alphanumerically with their name.
-To change a track name, {% include key content='Double-click' %} on it in the column header part.
+To change a track name, {% include key content='press|Double-click' %}
+on it in the column header part.
 Track names should be made of a single line with a combination of any character.

 Try for instance to change the track order by changing their name.
 Let's call the first one 'B' and the second one 'A'.
 Click the **Layout**